-These cattle are labeled as “grass fed.”
+These cattle are “grass fed.”
 Technically, it’s true that they are.
 However, in our opinion, that may be misleading and is is an example of why it’s important to know your farmer.
 For beef that has been raised in a pasture, look for a label with “pasture raised.”
 Or, get to know a local farmer and talk to them about how they raise their cattle.

 Fact #5: “Organic” is not the same as “grass fed beef”

 Beef labeled as “organic” may be fed grain as long as it’s organic grain.
-If you want beef that’s both organic and grass finished, you’ll need to look for both of these terms on the label.
+If you want beef that’s both organic and grass finished, look for both of these terms on the label.

 Fact #6: Grass Fed Beef does not always mean it’s healthier

 Studies have shown that nutritionally, grass finished beef has some great health benefits like more vitamin E, beta-carotene, vitamin C antioxidants, omega-6 and omega-3 fatty acids compared to grain fed beef.
 They also produce meat that’s higher in CLA (conjugated linoleic acid), a fat that’s been studied for possible heart benefits, improving immunity and anti-imflammation benefits.
 But, the interesting thing with CLA is typically found in the fat marbling that people trim off their beef.